garaio/nuxt-base/KNOWHOW.md

   * clarify if this is usable with Nuxt 3!
   * needs $attrs binding to know where to inherit to
   * needs emits set in options

+## NUXT 3

+Documentation is absolutely great, check out: <https://nuxt.com/docs>

+### Default setup

+Our goal is to re-use the default settings and setup of Nuxt 3, using best practices as documented.
+Keeping us aligned with key concepts and directory structure.

+However here and there might be a little change, hopefully as an improvement:

+* Enabled build-time type checking (+ development): [see documentation](https://nuxt.com/docs/api/configuration/nuxt-config#typecheck)